unccv/course_project/industry_partnerships/README.md

 - Strong incentive to actually get stuff done

 ### Disclaimers
 - In the unlikely case than novel IP is developed in the course of the project, ownership defaults to UNCC.
-Specific IP agreements maybe feasible under certain circumstances.
+Specific IP agreements may be feasible under certain circumstances.

 ## Fall 2019 Schedule